 Lighting control for corridors and open spaces

-For these types of areas, we recommend the control system e-Sense Organic.
+For these types of areas, we recommend the control system Organic Response.
 We have equipped each luminaire with a sensor that detects presence and absence, with wireless communication between the luminaires.
 This is so that we can optimise lighting from a security perspective.